Behind the Scenes of CVS Health's Latest Options Trends

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for CVS Health's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of CVS Health's whale trades within a strike price range from $50.0 to $65.0 in the last 30 days.
+Examining the volume and open interest provides crucial insights into stock research.
+This information is key in gauging liquidity and interest levels for CVS Health's options at certain strike prices.
+Below, we present a snapshot of the trends in volume and open interest for calls and puts across CVS Health's significant trades, within a strike price range of $60.0 to $80.0, over the past month.

 |Symbol